DGloi/SpotifyDailyDataGathering/README.md

 This ETL project of mine allows to get all your recently played music and feed a database every few hours everyday with your listening history.
 I personnaly host this application on my local machine; with all the right credentials that it implies.

 This project is using the [Spotify API](https://developer.spotify.com/documentation/web-api/reference/#/) and connect to the API through Authorization Code Flow mode.
-Which means once set up properly, Apache Airflow will be able to run automatically without human interaction due to token expiration.
+Which means once set up properly, Apache Airflow will be able to run automatically without any token expiration issues.

 ## Technologies